d2iq/ui-kit/packages/toaster/README.md

 # Toasts

-Toasts should be used when you want to give the user feedback on an action that was taken or to alert the user of a status change.
+Toasts are used to provide feedback to the user on an action taken or to alert them of a status change.

+The `Toast` component is a single toast message that is displayed to the user, while the `Toaster` component is a container that holds multiple Toast components and handles their rendering and dismissal.
+The Toaster component manages the lifecycle of the Toast components, handling their dismissal after a certain amount of time or when the user dismisses them manually.

-## Messaging Tone
+## Messaging

+Toasts can be categorized as follows:

-**Warning:** A warning message should be used when you want to warn a user of a potential hazard that could occur.
-The warning message should inform the user of what the issue is and how they can remediate it.
+**Warning:** Use a warning message to alert users of a potential hazard that could occur.
+The message should explain the issue and provide instructions on how to remedy it.

-**Danger:** A danger message should be used when you want to alert a user of an issue that has occured.
-The danger message should inform the user of what the issue is and how they can remediate it.
+**Danger:** Use a danger message to notify users of an issue that has occurred.
+The message should explain the problem and provide instructions on how to remedy it.

-**Success:** A success message should be used when you want to inform the user that an action they have taken was successful.
-The success message should inform the user of the action that was taken and provide them a way to see the object for which they took action on.
+**Success:** Use a success message to inform users that an action they took was successful.
+The message should explain the action taken and provide users with a way to view the object on which they took action.

 ## Icons

-Icons must be used in Toast notifications as a way to distinguish between the type of message (i.e. warning, success, danger).
+Icons should be used in toast notifications to distinguish between message types (warning, success, danger).

 ## Displaying and Dismissing

-All toasts can be manually dismissed by the users.
-Success toast notifications should automatically be dismissed after 2 seconds.
-Warning and Danger toast notifications can only be manually dismissed by the user.
+All toasts can be manually dismissed by the user.
+Success toast notifications should automatically dismiss after 2 seconds.
+Warning and danger toast notifications must be dismissed manually by the user.

-You can show many toast notifications.
-However toasts cannot reach above the top header (i.e. Services header).
+Multiple toast notifications can be displayed, but they should not stack beyond the page header.

 ## Actions

-Can have up to two additional actions (primary action and a secondary action).
-For example: “Start Update” as a primary action and “Release Notes” as a secondary action.
+Toasts can have up to two additional actions, a primary action and a secondary action.
+For example, a toast might have a "Start Update" button as the primary action and a "View Documentation" button as a secondary action.

 ## Links

-The body text rendered from the content passed into the `description` prop can contain a link in the form of a hyperlink.
+The body text of the notification, rendered from the content passed into the `description` prop, can either be a string or contain elements such as a Link component.

 ## Text

-Be mindful of how much text is going into the notifications.
-Avoid having to use “...” at the end a sentence.
-If the text is too long for the notification, consider how you can shorten the text.
-A good notification will tell the user what happened in the system and what they can do about it.
+Be mindful of the amount of text included in the notification.
+Avoid using ellipses at the end of sentences.
+If the text is too long for the notification, consider shortening it.
+A good notification should inform the user what happened in the system and what they can do about it.